 f. displaying, in an easily accessible place, phone numbers to the Poviat Sanitary and Epidemiological Station and Medical Services;

-i. every person in the venue/on the premises must cover their nose and mouth (with a mask or another material);
+h. every person in the venue/on the premises must cover their nose and mouth (with a mask);

 i. disinfecting the microphone and the projector during intervals;